eostermueller/chunkyOutperformsChatty/README.md

 Chunky Outperforms Chatty
 ====================

 This repo contains Java code and results from a performance comparison of 5 different SQL data access strategies, ranging from very chatty to very chunky.

-Chatty = many SQL invocations that touch relative few records.
-Chunky = fewer SQL invocations that touch more records).
-The two chunkiest scenarios (1 & 2) outperform the rest, with 30% or more tps.
+* Chatty = many SQL invocations that touch relative few records.
+* Chunky = fewer SQL invocations that touch more records.

+The two chunkiest scenarios (1 & 2) outperform the rest, with roughly 30% or more tps.

 [Martin Fowler](http://martinfowler.com/) was widely ignored back in 2003 when he gave [this advice](http://www.informit.com/articles/article.aspx?p=30661&seqNum=3) for better SQL performance: